LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

    time.sleep(0.5)
 ```

 The IDLE window should show a Boolean data type with either one of two values.
 This will either be true or false depending on whether or not motion has been detected.
-In the code, if motion is detected, the sensor will read 'True' and print out '!!!' as warning, while if no motion is detected the sensor will continuously print 'No one'.
-Feel free to play around with other digital sensors to read and write information from your built in Arduino.
+In the code, if motion is detected, the sensor will read 'True' and print out '!!!' as a warning, whereas if no motion is detected, the sensor will continuously print 'No one'.
+Feel free to play around with other digital sensors to read and write information from your built-in Arduino.
 Here is a GIF on how the PIR Motion sensor works.
 Enjoy!

 ![](https://i.imgur.com/UdYty5P.gif)

 ## Additional Information

-Attached is a PDF with some PyFirmata functions to use in Python that I have based some of my code on.
+Attached is a PDF with some PyFirmata functions to use in Python that we have based some of this code on.
 [Here](https://media.readthedocs.org/pdf/pyfirmata/latest/pyfirmata.pdf) is the PDF.
 Enjoy tinkering with your Arduino using Python!